Activist Thunberg completes intercontinental dash to Madrid climate summit

 The Lusitania, which runs daily, is the only direct train link between Lisbon and Madrid and takes nine hours to travel overnight between the capitals.

 The annual summit kicked off on Monday with a call from U.N. chief Antonio Guterres not to be the “generation ... that fiddled while the planet burned”.
-[L8N28C1WG]

 Thunberg is due to take part in a mass march and make a speech later in Madrid.